Financial-Times/ft-origami/docs/syntax/scss.md

 	});

-Modules that support silent mode *must* include a `$o-{modulename}-is-silent` variable, with a default value (which *may* or be either true or false).
-When the variable is true, styles that would normally be output as class selectors *must* instead be defined as mixins, with the same styles.
+Modules that support silent mode *must* include a `$o-{modulename}-is-silent` variable, which *must* be set to `true` by default.
+When a module supports silent mode, styles that would normally be output as class selectors *must* instead be defined as mixins, with the same styles.
 E.g.:

 	@mixin oThingFoo {